Unfiled Tax Returns

-New York Attorney offering tax help with unfiled tax returns (aka back tax returns or past due tax returns) for clients who are unable to pay the taxes owed.
+New York Tax Attorney offering tax help with unfiled tax returns (aka back tax returns or past due tax returns) for clients who are unable to pay the taxes owed.
 Let us help you put an end to your tax problems, including wage garnishments, income tax liens, and income tax levies.
 As an experienced tax attorney, we know how to navigate the system to get the best result for you.

 Once the IRS contacts you regarding your unfiled tax returns (i.e. back tax returns), it is not time to panic and our NY Tax Attorney can help you resolve the issue in an efficient and financially viable manner.
 In most instances the problems incurred by taxpayers who fail to file their tax returns can be resolved successfully if the taxpayer hires experienced IRS tax attorneys, and addresses the problem in a timely manner.
 On the other hand, if the taxpayer fails to file their back tax returns and takes no voluntary steps to remedy the issue the penalties for noncompliance can be very severe.
 In some cases, a taxpayer may even be subject to criminal tax prosecution for failure to file his or her tax returns when a tax is owed.
 An experienced tax attorney can be very helpful in these circumstances to lower the overall tax bill on your tax return.
 We have even seen cases where a taxpayer is owed a tax refund that helps offset the years that they owed.

 The IRS typically is not going to come to your home, seize all of your assets, or garnish your wages as long as you take immediate action and file accurate tax returns within the time the IRS specifies, and in essence deal with your tax problem head-on.
 You should always file all of your tax returns on time, even if you do not think you have the ability to pay the tax owed.
 When you have delinquent tax returns, the amount you owe can go up significantly since there are penalties and interest on the underpayment that is being added to the tax balance.
 Many times a new client call use when they are in the situation where they just filed an income tax return that has a large balance owed.
 It is helpful that they filed, since we do not have to deal with trying to get the penalties abated and can concentrate on getting the tax balance down either through an offer in compromise, part-pay installment agreement or a payment plan.

 The initial steps to resolve the issue of unfiled back tax returns are relatively easy.
-First, you will need to provide us with your income and expense information, as well as any other documentation, required to complete the tax returns in an accurate manner.
+First, you will need to provide your tax lawyer with your income and expense information, as well as any other documentation, required to complete the tax returns in an accurate manner.
 Having a tax professional is helpful since there may be legitimate short cuts to produce an accurate tax return.
 In many cases, our tax clients do not have all the tax data needed to complete the unfiled back tax returns.
 The method we use to resolve this issue depends on whether the new client was self employed or employed by an employer.
 In either case, it is not a problem.
 We have extensive experience with this type of situation, and we are able to request the information from the IRS and other sources to prepare an accurate tax return.
 In addition to gathering the W2 and Form 1099 data, we analyze whether you entitled to any credits or tax deductions that will help lower your tax bill.
 We can often negotiate that only the last 6 years need to filed if the period of non-filing is longer than 6 years.
 Once the overdue tax returns are prepared, you will review them, and then we will submit the unfiled back tax returns to the IRS and State taxing authority on your behalf, and handle all aspects of the negotiations to resolve the tax debt.
 Our clients are grateful for our hands on approach since there are many complexities involved with these situations, that relying on our experience makes the most sense.

 Therefore, when filing late tax returns, it is important to react quickly and file accurate tax returns by using a tax professional.
 You also need to follow IRS and State guidelines for “voluntary compliance.”
 If handled properly, the problem of having unfiled back tax returns can often be resolved successfully with the proper guidance of a Tax attorney who will make sure you are receiving the proper advise.
 If handled incorrectly, the chance of a criminal prosecution investigation or other enforced collection activity increases substantially.
 While often these types of issues are viewing as purely financial, once it becomes a criminal case the financial penalties increase greatly.
 Our tax law firm understands the IRS voluntary compliance program that is available to taxpayers, and we have extensive experience representing non-filers before the IRS and State taxing authorities.
 If you have not filed all your required tax returns you should act quickly and contact us today to speak to our Tax Attorneys who can assist you and provide the guidance you need.
 If you fail to act now, the IRS is almost certain to find out that you have not filed the tax returns, and you will face harsher penalties and potentially criminal sanctions than if you voluntarily complied with our assistance with your unfiled income tax returns.

 UNFILED BACK TAX RETURNS – Details of the IRS Voluntary Compliance Program